8Ginette8/gbif.range/README.md

 ### Marine species

-Let's repeat the process with the marine species *Delphinus delphis* (> 100'000 observations).
+Let's reapply the same process as for Panthera tigris, but with the marine species *Delphinus delphis* (> 100'000 observations).

 ⚠️Notes that the download takes here longer unless the parameter *occ_samp* is used.
 Altough giving **less precise observational distribution**, *occ_samp* allows to extract a **subsample of *n* GBIF observations** per created tiles over the study area⚠️: